GigCapital5 : Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 - Form 8-K

 In the event that QT Imaging or GigCapital5 enters into one or more other non-redemption agreements in connection with the Extension ("Other Agreements"), QT Imaging and GigCapital5 have agreed that the terms of such Other Agreements will not be materially more favorable to such other investors than the terms of the December 2023 Non-Redemption Agreements are in respect of the Public Stockholders.
 In the event that another third party is afforded any such more favorable terms than the Public Stockholders, QT Imaging and GigCapital5 have agreed to promptly inform the Public Stockholders of such more favorable terms in writing, and the Public Stockholders will then have the right to elect to have such more favorable terms included in each Public Stockholder's respective December 2023 Non-Redemption Agreement.

-A copy of the form of the December 2023 Non-Redemption Agreement is filed as Exhibit 10.1 to the Current Report on Form 8-K filed with the SEC by GigCapital5 on the date hereof, and the foregoing description of the December 2023 Non-Redemption Agreements is qualified in its entirety by reference thereto.
+A copy of the form of the December 2023 Non-Redemption Agreement is filed as Exhibit 10.1 to the Current Report on Form 8-K filed with the SEC by GigCapital5 on December 19, 2023, and the foregoing description of the December 2023 Non-Redemption Agreements is qualified in its entirety by reference thereto.

 IMPORTANT NOTICES